omitogunjesufemi/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-`7-insert_value.sql` | A script that inserts a new role in the table `8-count_89.sql` | A script that displays the number of records with a particular id from a table `9-full_creation.sql` | A script that creates a table in the database and add multiple rows
+`7-insert_value.sql` | A script that inserts a new role in the table `8-count_89.sql` | A script that displays the number of records with a particular id from a table `9-full_creation.sql` | A script that creates a table in the database and add multiple rows `10-top_score.sql` | A script that lists all records of the table of the database